Are Flat-Fee Real Estate Firms Worth It?

 Increasingly more home sellers are contemplating whether they should skip the standard 6% real estate agent commission and find something cheaper.
 For Sale by Owner (FSBO) is one option, although many want at least some support in what can be a labor-intensive process full of questions.

 Home sellers rejoice!
-There is a relatively new alternative that is turning heads.
+There is a relatively new alternative discount real estate option that is turning heads.
 Flat-fee brokers.

 The fee you pay a flat-rate broker will vary.
 We’ve seen them as low as $99 for six months on the MLS to as much as $3,500 for indefinite access to the MLS plus several additional agent services.
-One of the most flexible and potentially cheapest ways to go is with a pay-per-day model where you only pay dollars a day while your home is listed on the MLS.
+One of the most flexible and potentially cheapest ways for a discount real estate listing is with a pay-per-day model where you only pay dollars a day while your home is listed on the MLS.
 As soon as your home is sold, you stop paying.
 The faster your home sells, the less you pay.

 2. Less Commitment